dave-reynolds-93/project-2/README.md

 -   Bootstrap navbar button wasn't working.
 I had forgotten to include the bootstrap Js Cdn at the bottom.
 -   Navbar was collapsing when screen was too large.
 Changed it from navbar-expand-lg to navbar-expand-md.
 -   The image had a whitespace below it when the thanks message appeared.
 I fixed this by changing the height of the img from auto to 100%.
+-   The social links clickable area was too wide.
+This was because I had given them a margin left and right of 30px to space them out.
+I removed this margin, and gave the containing ul tag a display of flex, and a gap of 10%, setting justify content to center.

 ### Screenshots